 We humans are an incredibly judgmental species.
 From parenting styles to eating habits to political opinions, it seems nothing is safe from our scathing assessment.
 Well, I say it’s time to stop judging people, especially when we have no idea what their lives are really like.

 Please Stop Judging People, You Aren’t Walking in Their Shoes

 Why do we so often feel like we have a fundamental right to judge every single choice made by every single person we meet?
 It’s such a strange thing to do if you think about it.
 So strange, in fact, that science has devoted decades to studying how we arrive at our judgments.
-Countless studies exist, from how we determine a persons’ worth by their appearance to how our emotions affect those opinions.

 If you recall, a couple of months ago we talked about how you treat people is the only true measure of character.
 Sadly, our own misguided judgments play a large role in how we decide to treat people.
 So, if we want to become genuinely better human beings, we need to start by letting go of our intense desire to judge others.
 How do we manage that?
 We start by looking at why our snap judgments are so incredibly flawed.

 Don’t judge others’ choices when you don’t know their options